The representing localic groupoid for a geometric theory: Syntactic description of the representing localic groupoid

 \item The composition map $m\colon G^\theory_1 \times_{G^\theory_0} G^\theory_1 \to G^\theory_1$ is given as follows. \begin{itemize} \item The domain of the composition map can be presented by $P[\theory_{\cong,\cong}]$ where $\theory_{\cong,\cong}$ is like $\theory_{\cong}$ above, but there are three copies of the theory $\theory$ instead of two and there are two relation symbols $\beta^X \subseteq X_1 \times X_2$ and $\gamma^X \subseteq X_2 \times X_3$ for each sort $X$, encoding two $\theory$-model isomorphisms, instead of one relation symbol $\alpha^X$. \item The map $m$ itself is given by the frame homomorphism for which

 (Intuitively, the map $m$ sends the pair of relations $(\beta^X,\gamma^X)$ to their relational composite.) \end{itemize} \end{itemize} \end{definition}

-We omit the proof the routine proof that this is indeed a localic groupoid.
+We omit the routine proof that this is indeed a localic groupoid.

 \begin{remark} The set $\N$ is actually only the simplest possible choice of base set for the above construction.
-All the properties we prove of the localic groupoid $G^\theory$ (other than those discussed in \cref{sec:countable}) will still hold if $\N$ is replaced with a larger infinite set. \end{remark}
+All the properties we prove of the localic groupoid $G^\theory$ (other than those discussed in \cref{sec:countable}) will still hold if $\N$ is replaced with a larger infinite set.
+See \cite{lindberg} for more details. \end{remark}